 The YouTuber behind Theoria Apophasis sides with Plato, who was an idealist, against Epicurus, who was a materialist.
 By sheer coincidence, Plato believed in the ether while Epicurus believed in atoms.

 Sides with Platonists Because They Believed in Afterlife

 Kentucky Ken is on Team Plato because Plato believed in the afterlife and Epicurus didn’t.
 His fear of death drives him to demonize any philosophy that denies the existence of an immortal human soul.
 By Ken Wheeler’s logic, atomists like Epicurus disagreed with Plato, therefore atomists were irredeemably evil and couldn’t be right about anything.

-None of this remotely relates to modern science.
+None of this remotely relates to modern science, which Ken Wheeler views as a vast conspiracy.
 No competent physicist or electrical engineer denies the existence of electrons in favour of the long discredited notion of the ether.

 Electricity and Electrons Explained Logically

 Definitions of Nature and Its Phenomena with a Primer on Cosmology and Ontology